hackgvl/hackgreenville-com/CONTRIBUTING.md

 To import events and organizations from the remote APIs (as set in the _.env_ file) run `php artisan pull:events` and `php artisan pull:orgs`

-Then start your server:

-Typically, the easiest way to get the project up and running locally would be to run `php artisan serve` in the root directory of the site.
-This command is Laravel's wrapper over [PHP's built in web server](https://www.php.net/manual/en/features.commandline.webserver.php). `yarn watch` can be used to watch for frontend resource changes and re-build them when detected.

-The HackGreenville project is now up and running!
-You should be able to open [localhost:8000](localhost:8000) in your browser.

-The `composer install` command will run `php artisan migrate --seed; yarn install; yarn prod` which will build the project.

 #### Initial Setup (Docker)